mercari/grpc-federation/README.md

 2. Complex processes not expressible by Protocol Buffers
 3. CEL API

-Future plans include making all three extension points extensible through WebAssembly, currently applicable only to the CEL API.
+We plan to make all three extension points available through WebAssembly in the future.
+Currently, the code generation pipeline and the CEL API are extensible.

 ### 3.1 Code Generation Pipeline

-This feature enables running a custom auto-generated process using the results of gRPC Federation.
+This feature allows you to run a custom auto-generated process using the results from gRPC Federation.

 [How to Run Your Own Code Generation Process](./docs/code_generation_plugin.md)

 ### 3.2 Complex Processes Not Expressible by Protocol Buffers

-gRPC Federation employs a hybrid system where logic in Go handles operations not expressible in Protocol Buffers.
-Future support for WebAssembly is planned.
+gRPC Federation uses a hybrid system, with logic in Go managing operations that can't be expressed in Protocol Buffers.
+We plan to add support for WebAssembly in the future.

 [How to Extend the API with the Go](./docs/references.md#grpcfederationmessagecustom_resolver)

 ### 3.3 CEL API

-While gRPC Federation inherently supports various CEL APIs, users can employ this functionality to use internal domain logic as a CEL API.
+While gRPC Federation inherently supports various CEL APIs, users can use this functionality to use internal domain logic as a CEL API.

 [How to Extend the CEL API](./docs/cel_plugin.md)